If there’s a place I recommend 100% while visiting New York, it’s the High Line!!!

 A team of specialized gardeners takes great care of the High Line every day by planting new sprouts, taking care of the older plants and cleaning the flowerbeds.

-In addition, in order to enrich the soil, no pesticides are being used.
-A homemade preparation composed of “compost juice” (fish based fertilizer, and other ingredients stimulating the bacteriological activity such as flour and molasses).
-Plus, when the High Line is covered with snow or ice, the gardeners don’t use regular salt just like everywhere else, but a special salt composed with non-toxic ingredients in order not to endanger the survival of the High Line plants.
+In addition, to enrich the soil, no pesticides are used, but a homemade preparation composed of “compost juice” (fish based fertilizer, and other ingredients stimulating the bacteriological activity such as flour and molasses).
+Plus, when the High Line is covered with snow or ice, the gardeners don’t use regular salt just like everywhere else, but a special salt made of non-toxic ingredients to preserve the survival of the High Line plants.

-It’s possible to get in touch with these horticulturists thru the website and ask questions about the plants, their lives or their care.
-A calendar with blooming seasons throughout the year and maps that locate the various plants are available.
+It’s possible to get in touch with these horticulturists through the website and ask questions about the plants.
+A calendar with blooming seasons throughout the year and maps that locate the various plants are also available.
 Finally, a precious list of plants is accessible for all gardening amateurs just like me. 🙂

 The High Line lightning was also carefully though of.
 All lights are LED and the luminosity tends to be oriented toward the ground in an effort to avoid light pollution and to protect the people leaving in the buildings nearby.

 The old railroads were conserved and certain sections are completely integrated in the new landscape.

 The wood and the urban furniture used on the new layout are made out of Ipe wood.
 It’s a wood with tropical origins and no American background but FSC certified.
 This type of wood is notorious for its durability and can last up to 100 years.